Updated: Friday, June 20, at 1:25 EDT

-Early drafts are picking up steam, and fantasy owners — yes, even in May — are looking for a leg up on the competition.
+Early drafts are picking up steam, and fantasy owners are looking for a leg up on the competition.
 While many drafts this time of the year are rehearsals, the recent-year surge in “set and forget” leagues, like the MFL10 competitions, require gamers to be on top of their, well, game.

 A brand-new offensive system has been installed, complete with quarterback-friendly coaches.
 The second-year passer saw his weapons cache drastically improved during the offseason, with the likes of Allen Robinson, Taylor Gabriel, Anthony Miller and Trey Burton added around the oft-injured but promising Kevin White.
 Check off boxes for a strong running game and offensive line, as well as a dangerous third-down back, and the athletic Trubisky could emerge as a useful rotational quarterback in fantasy leagues.

 Drew Brees, New Orleans Saints: Undervalued (ADP: 7:09)